Code-Institute-Submissions/jensalindgren-pro1/README.md

 ### Join Page

 - The join page is a simple form that you can fill out to get a free workout plan.
-The form is responsive on all devices.

 ### Plans Page

 - The plans page is a page that will show the different plans that you can get.
-The plans are responsive on all devices.

 ### About Page

 - The about page have some information about the company and its staff.
-The plans page are responsive on all devices.

 ### Contact Page

 - The contact page is a simple form that you can fill out to contact the website owner.
-The form is responsive on all devices.
 - When you hover over the submit button it will change color.

 [Back to top ⇧](#html--css-project)
 ## Testing

 - All the links are working and will take you to the correct page.
+- All the forms are working and will send you to the correct page.
+- All the pictures are working and will take you to the correct page.
+- All the buttons are working and will take you to the correct page.

 ### Code validation